By Bill Tenny-Brittian

 When I get called in as a consultant to work with stuck, plateaued, or declining churches I have a couple of things I look for right off the bat.
 In the vast majority of the cases I discover that their inability to grow, let alone sustain, their membership is caused by one of six issues.
 And yes, I know this post is called the top FIVE reasons churches don’t grow, but I have to throw in the one stopper for church growth, no matter what else is happening.
 Indeed, you can major on “fixing” the top five for the rest of eternity, but if you don’t take care of this one single issue, it will be for naught.
 I’ve said it before, and I suspect I’ll say it again, and again, and again.
 The most heinous church growth killer is unresolved conflict.
 Period.
 It’s the sarin* or the VX* of the church, let alone growth efforts.
 I’ve written several posts and articles on dealing with conflict (see Net Results magazine, and the 21st Century Strategies, Inc. web sites).

 So, what are the top five reasons churches don’t grow (outside of conflict)?
 Here they are in reverse order with only a brief explanation of each.
-Each of these will be dealt with in more depth in the upcoming The Complete Worship Audit, available in our store.
+Each of these will be dealt with in more depth in the upcoming The Complete Worship Audit, available at Amazon.com.

 Number 5: Ineffective Attendance Tracking.
 Very few churches do this well.
 On the other hand, growing churches tend to do this exceptionally well.
 If you want your church to grow, you have to know who’s there and who’s not.
 There are a couple reasons for this.
 First, if you don’t get contact information from your guests, how can you follow up?
 You can’t.
 More churches suffer from this sin than almost any other.
 Second, if you don’t know who’s not there, you can’t do effective member care.
 I’ve debriefs literally hundreds of church dropouts and one of the top reasons they quit and didn’t go back is because they missed a service of two (sometimes from illness, sometimes from crisis, sometimes for laziness) and no one in the church bothered to inquire.
 They felt slighted … believing that the church really should care whether they lived or died … and so stopped attending altogether.
 A word to the wise: develop an effective system for tracking attendance.